-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 He was living with his mother, Patricia Mosen, at her Korito Rd home, about 20km from New Plymouth.
 Johnson lived within a kilometre on the same road.

-Patricia is a nurse and had been caring for Mosen, her youngest son who had been undergoing radiotherapy in the lead-up to his death.
+Patricia is a nurse and had been caring for Mosen, her youngest child who had been undergoing radiotherapy in the lead-up to his death.

 His personality had been impacted by the disease, leaving him frustrated, agitated and quick to become aggressive over trivial matters.

-It was suggested that a minor matter, such as Johnson lighting paper lanterns, had led to the altercation before Mosen's death.
+It was suggested that a minor matter, of Johnson lighting paper lanterns, had led to the altercation before Mosen's death.

 Around 6pm of that evening, Johnson lit and released a number of paper lanterns over a valley near his home.